 - Transfer the chicken to a large plate or cutting board.
 Using two forks, shred the chicken completely.
 The chicken should be able to come apart very easily.
 When done, transfer the shredded chicken back into the pot.

 - Add remaining ingredients at this point, including the remaining two cups of chicken stock.
 Season with taco seasoning, red pepper flakes, salt and pepper to taste.
 Give it a good stir.

 - Cover the pot once again and seal the valve.
 Cook on high pressure mode for 3 minutes.
 When done, quickly release the pressure.

-- Serve with avocado (or guacamole), cilantro, fresh jalapeño slices, sour cream and plenty of tortilla chips.
+- Serve with avocado, cilantro, fresh jalapeño slices, feta cheese and plenty of tortilla chips.

 Nutrition information is automatically calculated, so should only be used as an approximation.